 Rich Black American history and comparable affordability next to Central Park

-Situated just north of Central Park, Central Harlem is a vast neighborhood incorporating different subsections like the Mount Morris Historic District and the area between 110th and 125th streets, known as South Harlem.
+Situated just north of Central Park, Central Harlem is a vast neighborhood encompassing various sections, including the Mount Morris Historic District and the area between 110th and 125th streets, known as South Harlem.
 Having played host to the Great Migration, the neighborhood has long been an epicenter of Black American culture.
 The area was built up after the Civil War but truly came into its own during the Harlem Renaissance, a period of cultural development that saw poets like Langston Hughes, musicians such as Duke Ellington and businesspeople including Madam C.J.
 Walker leave a lasting impact on their respective fields.
 Though this period of intense creativity and entrepreneurship eventually gave way to postindustrial economic decline, urban flight and discriminatory housing practices in the second half of the 20th century, Central Harlem has re-emerged in recent decades.
-“The late 1990s was the golden age here because the city government needed to offload a lot of derelict, burned-out and tax-deficient buildings in its control and so, organized open lotteries, essentially giving away townhomes and empty lots to help revitalize the neighborhood,” says Caryl Berenato, a broker with Compass who has been selling here since the mid-1980s.
-“It was done with the intension of fostering a sense of community and pride."
+"The late 1990s were the golden age here because the city government needed to offload a lot of derelict, burned-out and tax-deficient buildings in its control and so, organized open lotteries, essentially giving away townhomes and empty lots to help revitalize the neighborhood," says Caryl Berenato, a broker with Compass who has been selling here since the mid-1980s.
+"It was done with the intention of fostering a sense of community and pride."
 Today, pre-war Beaux Arts-style and postwar co-ops are joined by widely restored turn-of-the-century brownstones and a whole host of new development luxury condos, especially in South Harlem.
-Yet much of this housing stock remains affordable when compared to other parts of Manhattan, especially those that line other sides of the park.
-"There’s still good value for young professionals and middle-class families,” says Dianne Howard, another longtime local and broker with Compass.
+Yet much of this housing stock remains affordable compared to other parts of Manhattan, especially those on the other sides of the park.
+"There's still good value for young professionals and middle-class families," says Dianne Howard, another longtime local and broker with Compass.
 Today, generationally rooted Harlemites are joined by diverse newcomers, including West African and recent European immigrants.
-“Regardless of whether they’ve lived here their whole lives or just moved in, they quickly become part of our community,” Howard adds.
+"Regardless of whether they've lived here their whole lives or just moved in, they quickly become part of our community," Howard adds.

 Central Park North borders Harlem.